 If Duchamp’s most famous artwork was not conceived by him, how does this affect his standing as an artist?

 The key to his work can be found in a posthumous tribute paid to Duchamp by his friend, the American artist Jasper Johns.
 Johns spoke of Duchamp’s “persistent attempts to destroy frames of reference.”
 The frames of reference he was referring to were those of the traditional art establishment, where art was understood to be paintings created by the talent of the artist and then presented to a grateful audience.
 The reason why Duchamp presented mass-manufactured objects as art was to challenge and ultimately undermine the understanding of what a piece of art [is].

 Duchamp gets his own, as Higgs reveals the deception, pretense if you will, where his words come back around to accuse himself.
 It’s revealed in the story of Baroness Elsa and her relationship with Marcel.
-She was an odd woman, a contemporary whose unconventional behavior lead the way for Duchamp.
+She was an odd woman whose unconventional behavior led the way for Duchamp.
 Much of what he gained his fame upon began from her bizarre artistic dawdling.
 As with many other women involved with a famous artist, she was overshadowed by him then, and forgotten by historians later.

 His standing as an artist, from the old point of view, is null and void.
 He’s a fake, a pretender, a cheat and a thief.
 Ah, but from the new relativistic view, he’s that and much more.
 He’s a genius for knowing what to steal.
 He’s an original for being the first to get noticed.
 He’s authentic for allowing others to put him in the spotlight.
 He’s the real thing because he took ownership of the entitlement.